APPENDIX A: Cavendish Community Primary School Curriculum

 - that our children will learn how to keep themselves and others safe, both physically and emotionally;

-- that our children will learn what binds us together inclusively as a community, a nation, and a global partner.
+- that our children will learn what binds us together inclusively as a community, as a nation (through British values), and as a global partner.

 The curriculum implementation plan for each year group can be found on the relevant class page.